Ashish6063/javascriptclock/README.md

 ![Screenshot](clockg.gif)

 ## How to use this Project
-Download project and open index.html file with a browser
+Download project and open index.html file in a browser